Health Educator & Community Health Worker Interview Questions & Answers

 Why interviewers are interested in your analytical skills:

-Health educators collect and analyze data in order to evaluate programs and to determine the needs of the people they serve.
+Health educators collect and analyze data to evaluate programs and determine the needs of the people they serve.

 Why interviewers are interested in your instructional skills:

-Health educators and community health workers should be comfortable with public speaking so that they can lead programs, teach classes, and facilitate discussion with clients and families.
+Health educators and community health workers should be comfortable with public speaking so that they can lead programs, teach classes, and facilitate discussions with clients and families.